Vladimir Nabokov

 Please read Alexey Sklyarenko's annotations on Pale FireAda and other Nabokov works here.

-Describing King Alfin's death in an aviation accident, Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla) mentions the angels who netted King Alfin's mild pure soul:
+Describing the death of Queen Blenda (the mother of Charles the Beloved), Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla) mentions the King's pal Otar, a pleasant and cultured adeling with a tremendous nose and sparse hair: